-Determine the locations for the vent terminal then make a hole through the exterior wall to accom-modate the vent pipes.
+Determine the locations for the vent terminal then make a hole through the exterior wall to accommodate the pipe.

-Insert vent pipe through the wall as shown.
+Insert lengths of vent pipe through the wall as shown.

-• Allow sufficient length of pipe to extend beyond the exterior wall of the building for attachment of the vent terminal.
+Allow sufficient length of pipe to extend beyond the exterior wall of the building for attachment of the vent terminal.

-Place the supplied mesh metal screens inside the vent terminal.
+Place the supplied mesh metal screen inside the vent terminal fitting.

-NOTICE: For cold climates the screens may be removed.
+NOTICE: For cold climates the screen may be removed.
+16